Incendo/cloud/cloud-minecraft/README.md

 ## cloud-paper

+An example plugin using the `cloud-paper` API can be found [here](https://github.com/Sauilitired/cloud/tree/master/examples/example-bukkit).

 `cloud-paper`works on all Bukkit derivatives and has graceful fallbacks for cases where Paper specific features are missing.
 It is initialized the same way as the Bukkit manager, except `PaperCommandManager`is used instead.
 When using Paper 1.15+ Brigadier mappings are available even without commodore present.

 ### dependency